Sambaram Recipe (Morum Vellam, Kerala Style Buttermilk)

 You can prepare a traditional sambaram at home in 5 minutes of active working time using yogurt, curry leaves, green chilies, water, and fresh ginger.

-Sambharam is popularly served during Onam Sadhya.
-It helps digestion after an indulgent festive meal.
+Sambharam is a popular dish served during Onam Sadhya.
 You can also serve it with everyday summer meals to beat the scorching heat outside.

 It is also a great replacement for tea and coffee.